Masters in Nurse-Midwifery

 Step 4.
 Maintain CNM Certification and State Licensure through Continuing Education

-While some states view the successful renewal of the CNM certification as meeting continuing education requirements, other states require CNMs to complete a specific number of continuing education credits in addition to those required to maintain the CNM credential.
-Most states renew advanced practice licensure for CNMs on an annual or biennial basis upon completion of a renewal application and payment of a renewal fee.
+While some states view the successful renewal of the CNM certification as meeting continuing education requirements, others require CNMs to complete a specific number of continuing education credits in addition to those needed to maintain the CNM credential.
+Most states renew advanced practice licensure for CNMs annually or biennially upon completion of a renewal application and payment of a renewal fee.

 Membership and participation in midwifery professional associations, at either the state or national level, may provide CNMs with ample opportunity to network with other nurse-midwifery professionals and satisfy their continuing education opportunities through classes, seminars, and conventions, among others: